Yandex Cloud

 Use Cloud Logging to work with logs uploaded to a log group.

-You can filter records using the filer expression language to analyze Yandex Cloud resource events.
+You can filter logs using the filter expression language to analyze Yandex Cloud resource events.

 To use Cloud Logging: